-Côte d'Ivoire covers 322,462 sq km (124,502 sq mi) and has a population of 21 million people (2011 estimate).
+Côte d’Ivoire covers 322,462 sq km (124,502 sq mi) and has a population of 21 million people (2011 estimate).
 Its capital is Yamoussoukro while its largest city is Abidjan.
 The country is a semi-presidential republic using French as the official language.
-In 2010, Côte d'Ivoire had a nominal GDP of $23.6 billion and a per capita nominal GDP of $1,073.
-The per capita GDP at purchasing power parity is $1,685.
+In 2010, Côte d’Ivoire had a nominal GDP of $23.6 billion and a per capita nominal GDP of $1,073.
+The per capita GDP by purchasing power parity is $1,685.

 Côte d’Ivoire is on the Coordinated Universal Time (UTC+0).
 Its official currency is the West African CFA franc (XOF).
 Traffic drives on the right.
 Phone IDD code here is +225.
 The electricity here is 220V/50Hz using European plugs.

 Author: Zenman (Creative Commons Attribution 3.0 Unported)

 Visitors are discouraged from visiting Côte d’Ivoire due to political volatility in the country.
 Since gaining independence on 7 August, 1960, the country has lived through a coup d’état and a civil war.
 The situation in the country continues to be unstable in the immediate future.

 Visiting Côte d’Ivoire

 The Felix-Houphouët-Boigny International Airport is the main gateway to Côte d’Ivoire with regular flights from Paris and Brussels.

 - Mount Nimba Strict Nature Reserve In Danger List